-- 104. The key legislation is section 25A of the Local Government (Scotland) Act 1966. - 105.
-A local authority may award up to 100% relief if the applicant would otherwise sustain hardship, and if doing so was reasonable in light of the interests of council taxpayers. - 106.
-This relief is discretionary and generally 75% funded by the Scottish Government. - 107.
+- 109. The key legislation is section 25A of the Local Government (Scotland) Act 1966. - 110.
+A local authority may award up to 100% relief if the applicant would otherwise sustain hardship, and if doing so was reasonable in light of the interests of council taxpayers. - 111.
+The legislation for this relief is not time-limited i.e. there is no expiry date. - 112.
+This relief is discretionary and generally 75% funded by the Scottish Government. - 113.
 If the applicant's activity is commercial in nature, then the relief may be considered a subsidy.
 Public authorities should consider whether this relief is awarded as MFA, or whether it meets the other subsidy control requirements of the Act.